-These shots are served in authentic 30mm shells fired from the mighty GAU-8 Avenger which is onboard the Air Force's A-10 "Warthog."
+These shots are served in authentic 30mm shells fired from the mighty GAU-8 Avenger which is onboard the Air Force's A-10 Thunderbolt II, affectionately known as the "Warthog."
 These shells are not easy to come by and we want to make sure they stay in their rightful home at Off the Wagon.

 Why did your occupancy begin at 700, then reduced to only 99, then raised to 160, and then increased to 236?

 Well, it's a long story and we will leave it at that.
 We are very happy to be able to entertain more people!